asteriye/landing-page/README.md

 # landing-page
 A simple site created while following The Odin Project.
 The main objective here is to practice flexbox.

+- Please note: designed only for 1440p screens, and it will look off on any other resolutions (have not learned responsive design yet)

 # Attributions
 - <a href="https://www.flaticon.com/free-icons/mammal" title="mammal icons">Mammal icons created by Freepik - Flaticon</a>